-This is the 9th Summer School on Biomechanics in the series we have organized.
-Its aim is to provide a state-of-the-art overview of biomechanical modeling, simulation and experimental methods at different length scales.
+This is the 10th Summer School on Biomechanics that we have organized in the series that started in 2001.
+The aim is to provide an up-to-date overview of biomechanical modeling, simulation and experimental methods on different length scales.

-Future directions and challenges will be identified during the lectures for research in biomechanics at multiple scales, and mechanobiology involving mechanical, biological, electrical and fluid-structure interactions.
+Future directions and challenges will be identified in lectures for research in multiscale biomechanics and mechanobiology involving mechanical, biological, electrical and fluid-structure interactions.

-The Summer School is addressed to PhD students and postdoctoral researchers in biomedical engineering, biophysics, mechanical and civil engineering, applied mathematics and mechanics, materials science and physiology and more senior scientists and engineers (including some from relevant industries) whose interests are in the area of biomechanics and mechanobiology of proteins, soft tissues and organs.
+The Summer School is addressed to PhD students and postdoctoral researchers in biomedical engineering, biophysics, mechanical and civil engineering, applied mathematics and mechanics, materials science and physiology and more senior scientists and engineers (including some from relevant industries) whose interests are in the area of biomechanics and mechanobiology of soft biological tissues.

 Preliminary Suggested Readings

-S. Avril: Hyperelasticity of soft tissues and related inverse problems, in S. Avril, S. Evans (eds.): Material Parameter Identification and Inverse Problems in Soft Tissue Biomechanics.
-CISM Courses and Lectures No. 573, International Centre for Mechanical Sciences, Springer, 37-66, 2017. [pdf]
+S Avril.
+Hyperelasticity of soft tissues and related inverse problems, in: S Avril, S Evans, eds., Material Parameter Identification and Inverse Problems in Soft Tissue Biomechanics, CISM Courses and Lectures No. 573, International Centre for Mechanical Sciences, Springer, 37-66 [link]

 S Avril, MW Gee, A Hemmler, S Rugonyi.
 Patient‐specific computational modeling of endovascular aneurysm repair: State of the art and future directions.
 Int J Numer Method Biomed Eng, 37:e3529, 2021. [link]